 - Food odor: (Make a decoction with a handful of dried oak bark per liter of water for 15 minutes.
 Wash the smelly feet with the liquid to reduce excessive sweating, especially in summer.
 Very suitable for athletes, runners, cyclists or all those people who generally show sweaty feet)

 - Itching and vaginal irritation: in cases of excessive vaginal itching, the external use of this plant can help reduce discomfort.
 (Apply to the affected area the liquid from the decoction of 4 tablespoons of dried bark per liter of water.)
 (Apply douching with the liquid from the decoction of 4 tablespoons of dried bark per liter of water.)

-HOlm oaks and related plants of the genus Quercus (oak, kermes oak, etc) have a very high amount of tannins, especially in the cortex, where they can reach up to 20% and a smaller proportion in the leaves and fruit (acorns)
+Holm oaks and related plants of the genus Quercus (oak, kermes oak, holm oak, etc) have a very high amount of tannins, especially in the cortex, where they can reach up to 20% and a smaller proportion in the leaves and fruit (acorns)

 The tannins are irritating for intestinal mucosa and can cause vomiting and even ulcerations.
 It is recommended, therefore, to use preparations for internal use only under supervision of the physician and never exceed the recommended dose.

 - Preparations in case of gastritis or gastroduodenal ulcer should never be taken internally.

 - The treatments of preparations for internal use will not have to extend over the 4 days.